Eczema, or atopic dermatitis, is a common skin condition that causes patches of dry, itchy skin to form.

 - muscle weakness

 - mood changes

 Oral steroids are usually prescribed to help with severe flare-ups.
 They should not be taken over a long period of time.

 Calcineurin inhibitors are medications that modify your immune system.
 Their purpose is to reduce the inflammation associated with eczema.
 Examples of these medications include:

-When you use these creams, it’s possible to experience some skin irritation, burning, and itching.
+These are prescription-only creams that you can apply to your skin.
+When you use these creams, it’s possible to experience skin irritation, burning, and itching.
 This will usually go away after a few applications.
 Other side effects include cold sores or blisters on your skin.

 While these may help to reduce the incidence of eczema, they can come with some severe side effects, including:

-- increased infection risk
+- increased risk of infection

 - high blood pressure